 - Combine the butter with brown sugar, cumin, salt, pepper, and nutmeg to form a paste.

 - Slice the squash in half from stem to end.
 Scoop out the seeds using a spoon.
 Using the squash lines as a guide, cut each half in half again.
-Slice the squash into wedges.
+Slice the halves into wedges.
 I slice using the lines on the squash as my guide even if they aren't all equal in size.
-Cut off any bits off the stem of any wedges.
+Cut off any bits of the stem from the wedges.

-- You can eat these with the skin.
+- The skin is edible, but I don't eat it.
 If you prefer to leave the skin behind, the flesh easily pulls away.

 See More Sides →